 What is the WRTH CD?

 World Radio TV Handbook or WRTH is the most accurate and complete guide to the world of radio on LW, MW, SW and FM, available in any form.
-This CD, now available with details of the A13 season, takes part of this information, international broadcasts on LW, MW and SW and domestic SW, and displays it as a graphic colour bargraph.
+The CD takes part of this information, international broadcasts on LW, MW and SW and domestic SW, and displays it as a graphic colour bargraph.

 The WRTH Bargraph Frequency Guide has been carefully

 designed to give the maximum information in a clear and easy to read format.
 It is supplied as a pdf.